- Although they are not obligated to do so, private companies can benefit from sharing financial information with their employees.

 In a discussion of employee engagement in the Harvard Business Review, Bill Fotsch and John Case reviewed several examples of companies that shared their financial status with employees, and gave them a stake in the outcome.
 Fotsch and Case, experts in the theory of open-book management, describe the results as positive in every instance, with one CEO saying: "I don't have employees in my plant anymore.
 I have entrepreneurs who are looking to find ways to make more money."

 Most of the employers surveyed believe employees want to learn more about how their company is faring financially.
 The study shows that nearly 60% of chief financial officers believe their workers are at least somewhat interested in hearing about their company's financial performance.

 "Professionals want to work for organizations that are open with staff about the health of the business," Hird said.
 "Discuss opportunities and challenges facing the organization as it grows, and invite ideas to help the firm meet its goals."

 To help employers who want to be more upfront about their financial status, Robert Half Management Resources offers several tips.
 The study was based on surveys of 2,100 CFOs from companies in more than 20 of the largest U.S. metropolitan areas.

 Create a schedule.
 If you are going to give financial updates, you should do so on a regular basis.
 Let employees know how often they should expect financial updates.
 It is important to stick to your schedule, even when you have to share bad news.
 If you don't hold discussions when the financial performance is down, you risk having employees draw their own conclusions on what is happening with the business.

 - Explain the numbers.
-It's one thing to dump a bunch of financial details on your workers, but it's another to actually explain what they all mean.
+It's one thing to dump a bunch of financial details on your workers, but it's another to actually explain what they mean.
 In addition to a formal presentation on the fiscal data, have bosses be prepared to answer any follow-up questions their staff may have.